SEAN: Can’t talk, too much manga.

-MELINDA: I’m actually kind of interested in this, too.
+MJ: I’m actually kind of interested in this, too.

 SEAN: Vertical gives us the 4th volume of Knights of Sidonia.
 What’s the chance they go back to the wacky harem comedy this time around?
 I’m guessing it’s more likely there will be body horror and space battles instead.
 But it’s good.
 I’m just being churlish.

 MICHELLE: But it’s creepy body horror of the best kind!
 I love Sidonia a lot.